mzane42/scoreParty/README.md

 # ScoreParty Api

-Simple APi project to save video game scores and share it with your facebook friends connected with the client side [scoreParty-angular](https://github.com/mzane42/scoreParty-angular) the project include :
+Simple APi project to save video game scores and share it with your facebook friends.
+This api is connected with the client side [scoreParty-angular](https://github.com/mzane42/scoreParty-angular) the project include :
 * Oauth2 authentication via Facebook.
 * CRUD to save score games
 * Get friends Facebook